SofiaTruta/8bitreviews-frontend/README.md

 ## Key Learnings

 Learning Python and the Django-rest-framework basics, as well as understanding relational databases.
+Most of my previous experience was with MongoDB, so using a SQL based database is a very different experience, and there is much that I look forward to learning when it comes to creating relationships between tables and efficiently querying them.

 ## Known Bugs